 A supreme athlete and talented left-handed batsman, Carberry made his Test debut in Bangladesh during 2010 before suffering an illness that kept him out for much of the 2011 county season.

-One of the finest fielders in the country, Carberry made a solid contribution for England with scores of 34 and 30, but then found himself stuck behind former captain Andrew Strauss and his replacement Alastair Cook.
+He made a solid contribution for England with scores of 34 and 30, but then found himself stuck behind captain Andrew Strauss and Alastair Cook.

-Frustrated by a lack of opportunities at first Kent and then Surrey, a move to Hampshire in 2006 has seen Carberry become one of the leading run-scorers on the county circuit.
+Frustrated by a lack of opportunities at first Kent and then Surrey, a move to Hampshire in 2006 helped Carberry become one of the leading run-scorers on the county circuit.